EricssonResearch/v2x-self-revocation/README.md

 Ubuntu 22.04 and Debian 12).
 A machine with at least 8 cores and 16 GB of RAM is _recommended_ to ensure that all the artifacts run correctly.

-Below, we require the following software components installed and configured on the machine:
+We require the following software components installed and configured on the machine:
 - `git`, `make`, `screen` installed via apt: `sudo apt install -y git make screen`
 - [Docker](https://docs.docker.com/engine/install/)